-When company's coming or Derby season is around the corner, it's time to start thinking about polishing the silver.
+Whether company's coming or you find yourself with a few spare minutes, it's time to start thinking about polishing the silver.

 How It Works

 This simple setup isn't too far from an elementary-school science project.
-Using a glass baking dish lined with aluminum foil (shiny side up) or an aluminum baking dish, create a soak area for your silver.
+Clear space on your table or counter for a glass baking dish lined with aluminum foil (shiny side up) or an aluminum baking dish.

-Combine the baking soda, salt, vinegar and boiling water and pour over silver into dish.
-The simple but showy chemical reaction should begin to remove the tarnish immediately.
+Combine the baking soda and salt.
+Then add vinegar and boiling water.
+The simple but fun-to-watch chemical reaction should begin to remove the tarnish immediately.
 Heavily-tarnished pieces may need to soak a little longer.

 Utensils should come out quite fine with a good buffing with a dry cloth.

 → If you want to get real nerdy, read this explanation of the science behind this process from the Philadelphia Museum of Art.

 How to get a great shine after cleaning

 After you've cleaned your silver and removed all the tarnish, you'll want to give it a good shine!
 Most of my fine Southern friends keep a jar of Wright's Silver Cream tucked in the pantry.
 It's their Old Reliable and gets the job done without too much elbow grease.
 The gorgeous shine on that julep cup needed a little extra help from Wright's Silver Cream, even after a longer soak, but it was worth the mess to see it gleam.